iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.de.covidtracker___1.2.2/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.de.covidtracker 5 reviews"/>
 </p>

+> I think every single person with a phone should have this Covid Alert (your state) app and "Check-in" daily!
+Regardless of your stance on this virus issue or how it came to be is now irrelevant, it's time for us to do our part to help stop the spread.
+JMO🤷‍♀️ Users will get a heads-up or an ALERT if you've crossed paths with someone else, who's also using this app, that later found out they contracted Covid-19.
+So now, YOU can be fully aware, prepare, and warn others you've been around! 🙏💞<br> :date: __2021-05-05 20:49:39__

 > Informative<br> :date: __2021-04-03 21:03:16__

 > A daily check-in to display my status.
 I care about my own health and that of others.
 I need to see how many people are affected by Covid-19 in my state, county, city.
 I highly recommend this app. ⭐⭐⭐⭐⭐<br> :date: __2021-03-11 02:45:43__